julianpinedayyz/raspberryPiSetup/README.md

 ##Install Watchdog

-Its purpose is to automatically restart RPi if it becomes unresponsive.
+Its purpose is to automatically restart the raspberry pi if it becomes unresponsive.

 	sudo apt-get install watchdog
 	sudo modprobe bcm2708_wdog